B. Patrick Bauer

-B. Patrick Bauer is an American politician who served as Speaker of the Indiana House of Representatives from 2003 to 2005 and 2007 to 2011.
+B. Patrick Bauer (born May 25, 1944) is an American politician who served as Speaker of the Indiana House of Representatives from 2003 to 2005 and 2007 to 2011.
 A Democratic member of the Indiana House of Representatives, he has represented the 6th House District since 1970.
 His district consists primarily of the city of South Bend in St. Joseph County in northern Indiana.
 On January 28, 2020, Bauer announced that he would not be running for reelection.

 Early life

 Education and Family

 B. Patrick (Pat) Bauer was born in La Porte, Indiana to Helene and Burnie Bauer.
 His mother was a professor of speech and drama at Saint Mary's College (Indiana).
 His father was a small business owner and served as a State Representative and State Senator, first elected in 1964.
 Here his father authored some of the first environmental legislation.
 Pat Bauer attended St. Joseph High School, followed by the University of Notre Dame in South Bend, Indiana, where he received a Bachelor of Arts in Communication Studies.
 He completed a Master of Arts in Education with a concentration in English from Indiana University.
 Additionally, he completed a post masters certification in School Administration.
 Pat Bauer met his wife, Karen, while teaching in the South Bend Community School Corporation.
 They currently reside in South Bend, IN and have three adult children, Bart, Megan and Maureen, and four grandsons.